 PP 11.
-Recognizing also that local production can contribute to other national development goals, such as catalysing local capacity in innovation, strengthening expertise in the health workforce and building a knowledge-based economy;
+Recognizing also that local production can contribute to other national development goals, such as catalysing local capacity in innovation, strengthening [expertise in the health workforce; USA delete] [human capital and expertise; USA add] and building a knowledge-based economy;

+[PP11bis.
+Recognizing further that the COVID-19 pandemic has highlighted the critical need to prepare for potential disruptions of the supply chain for essential medicines and other health technologies[, including through the strengthening of local production; Zimbabwe, South Africa add]; EU, USA, Switzerland add]

+[PP11 BIS BIS.
+Recognizing the importance of promoting competition to improve availability and affordability of health technologies consistent with public health policies and needs, [inter alia,; EU add] through the production and introduction of generic versions, in particular of essential medicines, in developing countries; Argentina add; USA, UK reserve].

+[PP11ter.
+Noting that the local production of medicines and other health technologies can provide for greater security of supply chains, especially in public health emergencies; USA add]

 PP 12.
-Recalling that the first interagency statement on promoting local production signed by the top leadership of the six organizations (The Global Fund, UNAIDS, UNCTAD, UNICEF, UNIDO and WHO) calls for a holistic approach, close partnership, inter-ministerial and multi-stakeholder cooperation, and global synergy in promoting quality and sustainable local production of medicines and other health technologies;
+[Recalling; Zimbabwe delete] [Noting; Zimbabwe, South Africa add] that the [first; EU delete] interagency statement on promoting local production signed by the [top leadership of; South Africa delete] the six organizations (The Global Fund, UNAIDS, UNCTAD, UNICEF, UNIDO and WHO) calls for a holistic approach, close partnership, inter-ministerial and [multi-; Zimbabwe, South Africa delete] [relevant; Zimbabwe, South Africa add] stakeholder cooperation, and global synergy in promoting [the high; USA add; UK, South Africa delete] quality and sustainable local production of [quality-assured,; USA add; UK, South Africa delete] [safe, effective[, quality; UK, South Africa add] and affordable; Brazil add] medicines and other health technologies;

+[PP12bis.
+Recognizing the work of the inter-agency pharmaceutical cooperation group hosted by the WHO and the role of Unitaid and the Medicines Patent Pool to help countries enhance their local production capacities, strengthen their regulatory systems and help producers meet pre-qualification standards; EU add; Ethiopia question on the role of inter-agency pharmaceutical cooperation group, Unitaid & Medicines Patent Pool on enhancing local production capacity specifically] [Zimbabwe ask for information on how Unitaid & MPP promote local production]

 PP 13.
-Recalling also the launch of the Access to COVID-19 Tools (ACT) Accelerator, which is a ground-breaking global collaboration to accelerate development, production, and equitable access to COVID-19 tests, treatments, and vaccines.
+Recalling also the launch of the Access to COVID-19 Tools (ACT) Accelerator [and C-TAP; Costa Rica add], which is a [ground-breaking; Zimbabwe delete; Brazil, South Africa, Norway find different wording] global collaboration [that seeks; USA add] to accelerate development, production, and equitable access to COVID-19 tests, treatments, and vaccines.
+[Brazil, South Africa, Norway prefer original text]

 PP 14.
 Noting that, with globalization and the variety of country contexts, there is no “one size fits all” approach in promoting local production;

 PP 15.
-Recognizing that not all Member States are suitable for embarking on local production as a strategy to improve access to quality-assured medicines and other health technologies;
+Recognizing that [not all; Zimbabwe delete] [conditions in; USA add] [the challenges faced by; Zimbabwe add] Member States are suitable for embarking on local production as a strategy to improve access to [quality-assured; UK delete] [, safe, effective; EU add] [[quality; UK add] and affordable; Brazil add] [vaccines,; Brazil add] medicines and other health technologies [and that locally produced products may sometimes have higher prices than imported versions; USA, UK add; South Africa, Zimbabwe, Brazil, Ethiopia, Zambia delete]; [Zimbabwe, Ethiopia delete PP15]

 PP 16.
-Recognizing that the small economic size of some Member States poses a challenge for local production, which could be addressed by regional market integration;
+Recognizing [that; USA delete] the small [economic; USA delete] size of some Member States [economies; USA add] poses a challenge for local production, which could be addressed by regional market integration;

 PP 17.
-Emphasizing that the quality of locally produced medicines and other health technologies cannot be compromised;
+Emphasizing that the quality of locally produced medicines and other health technologies [cannot; USA delete] [should not; USA add] be compromised [and that manufacturing and regulatory systems should be in place to ensure that products meet appropriate regulatory standards; USA add];